ios1ph/BitMono/docs/source/obfuscationissues/ready-to-run.rst

 Didn't Help?
 ------------

 If none of the solutions worked, it likely means your file is either protected or broken.
-If this isn't the case, please open an issue on the BitMono GitHub repository or reach out to us on Discord for further assistance.
+If this isn't the case, please open an issue on the ObscuraX GitHub repository or reach out to us on Discord for further assistance.